LayerLapse Logo

 • Fully customizable firmware; fully programmable

-• Extra GPIO pin (could make device compatible with phones)
+• Extra user programmable GPIO pin

 Entirely Plug & Play

-What's in the Box?
+What's in the box?

-1. Fully assembled LayerLapse mainboard
+1. LayerLapse mainboard

 2. Magnetic Hall effect sensor board